The Church of Jesus Christ of Latter-day Saints in the Caucasus: Azerbaijan

-The Baku Branch that primarily served members from outside the country living or staying in the country existed in the early to mid 2010s, but later dissolved.
+The Baku Branch, primarily serving members from outside the country living or staying in Azerbaijan, existed in the early to mid 2010s.
 In December 2011, the branch consisted of 37 members.
 Of the 37 members, most were Americans, a Brazilian, a Taiwanese, a Russian, and two Scots.
-A member group in Baku has operated following the discontinuation of the branch.
-Azerbaijan is in the Europe Central Area.
+The branch was later dissolved.
+It was reinstated in 2024 and is administered by the Europe Central Area District.